aaron-lohmann/econ-oss/README.md

 Official launch day of project will be the first of May in 2025, releasing v0.1.0.

-Project lead and corresponding author: Aaron Lohmann.

 All other authors in decreasing order of contribution measured by amount of approved pull requests.

 Contributions should be made in the form of pull requests.
 Co-authorship granted upon two aproved pull requests.

-Unless stated otherwise, this will be a living document.
+Unless stated otherwise, this will be a living document and continously updated.
+Every 3 month, a version will be published as a GitHub release.
+These versions can be cited.

+Project lead and corresponding author: Aaron Lohmann.